KrisKrzysztof/TreningTimerApp-frontend/README.md

 ## Contact
-You can contact author of this project via [facebook](https://www.facebook.com/krzysztof.ivan) messenger.
+You can contact author of this project sending message via [linkedin](https://www.linkedin.com/in/krzysztofams).

 <p align="right">(<a href="#welcome-to-readme">back to top</a>)</p>